 Airlie Beach is the gateway to the stunning Whitsunday Islands and the Great Barrier Reef.
 There's so much to see and do whether you’re spending your entire holiday here or simply passing through to begin a sailing tour.
 Located on the Whitsunday Coast in Queensland, it's fairly easy to get to Airlie Beach with a number of travel options depending on where you're coming from.

 Getting to Airlie Beach by air

-If you’re travelling from afar, the most convenient way to get to Airlie Beach is by flying to Whitsunday Coast Airport (PPP) in Prosperine.
-There are daily flights direct to/from various destinations in Australia including Sydney, Brisbane, Melbourne and Cairns.
-Whitsunday Coast Airport is 20km from Airlie Beach and the drive takes about 30 mins.
-If you aren’t renting a car at the airport, you can transfer to Airlie Beach via taxi (approx. cost is $100), airport shuttle bus (adult fee is $22 one way or $36 return), or private transfer with your hotel or tour operator.
-Below are the typical flight times from popular destinations:
+If you’re travelling from afar, the most convenient way to get to Airlie Beach is to fly to Whitsunday Coast Airport (PPP) in Prosperine with daily flights to/from Australia's major cities including Sydney, Brisbane, Melbourne and Cairns.
+The airport is 20km from Airlie Beach and it takes around 30 mins to drive to the town centre.
+If you aren’t renting a car at the airport, you can transfer to Airlie Beach via taxi (approx. cost is $100), airport shuttle (an adult fee is $22 one way, or $36 return), or private transfer with your hotel or tour operator.
+Below are the average flight times from major domestic airports: